Elizabeth Clarke Wolstenholme-Elmy: Personal life

 In 1867, Wolstenholme and Elmy set up a Ladies' Education Society that was open to men.
-They became active in the women's movement, joining Wolstenholme's committees.
+He became active in the women's movement, joining Wolstenholme's committees.
 The couple began living together in the early 1870s, following the free love movement and horrifying their devout Christian colleagues.
 When Wolstenholme became pregnant in 1874, her colleagues were outraged and demanded that they marry, against their personal beliefs.
-Despite the couple going through a civil marriage registry ceremony in 1874, she was forced to give up her job in London.
+Despite the couple going through a civil marriage registry ceremony on 12 October 1874, she was forced to give up her job in London.

-The couple moved to Buxton House, Buglawton, where Wolstenholme-Elmy gave birth to their son, Frank, in 1875.
-Frank Elmy was educated at home.
+The couple moved to 23 Buxton Road, Buglawton, where Wolstenholme-Elmy gave birth to their son, Frank, in 1875.
+Frank was educated at home.
 In 1886, Benjamin J. Elmy was elected as Master of the Congleton Lodge of the Fair Trade League (supporting protection of British industry) and both Wolstenholme and Elmy were popular speakers at events organised against the free trade laws.
 Elmy and Co. ceased trading in 1888 and Elmy retired due to ill health in 1891.
 In 1897, he founded the first Male Electors League for Female Suffrage (see also the 1907 Men's League for Women's Suffrage).

-Deaths

 The couple remained married until Elmy's death in 1906.

+Later years and death

+In her later years, Wolstenholme found travelling from her home to London physically difficult, and public life became limited to writing letters to the press in support of the causes she championed.
+Wolstenholme's friend Emmeline Pankhurst described her in later life as: "a tiny Jenny-wren of a woman, with bright, bird-like eyes, and a little face, child-like in its merriment and its pathos, which even in extreme old age retained the winning graces of youth and unbound hair falling in ringlets on her shoulders, which all! her life she wore thus in the fashion of her girlhood".

-Wolstenholme died on 12 March 1918.
+Wolstenholme died in her home at Chorlton-on-Medlock on 12 March 1918, shortly after women were granted the vote.
 Her funeral was held at the Manchester Crematorium.